-Have you ever thought about going on a detox diet, are you almost convinced?
+Have you ever thought about going on a detox diet?
 If so, please read the following.
 And think again about whether it's right for you.

 Every diet has its own story.
 In the case of detox diets, the narrative is basically this: the world is full of toxic substances that we consume through food.
 The solution is to help the body detoxify itself.
 And here's the tool: detox diets.